chakri68/life-sim/README.md

 ## Things you can do

 - **Paint** with a state brush (left-drag), **pan** (right/middle-drag), **zoom** (wheel) — HiDPI-aware camera.
-The grid itself wraps toroidally (it's a donut).
+The grid wraps toroidally (it's a donut).
-- **Edit rules visually** for totalistic worlds, or tune per-species sliders for ecosystems, or drag feed/kill for reaction-diffusion.
+- **Edit rules visually** for totalistic worlds, tune per-species sliders for ecosystems, or drag feed/kill for reaction-diffusion.
 - **Watch the population chart** — one line per state (or mean concentration for reaction).